jamesjharper/integra8/README.md

 > you will still need to enable ether the `tokio-runtime` or `async-std-runtime` feature flag for
 > Integra8 to compile.
 >
-> Using async for anything with long running blocking IO is highly recommended as Integra8 is optimized to take advantage of futures.
+> Using `async` for long running blocking IO is highly recommended as Integra8 is optimized for this

 ```rust
 #[integration_test]